MonaMahmoud/Refactoring-HTML-for-accessibility/README.md

-# Improving Accessibility: Week 1 Assignment
+# Refactoring HTML to improve Accessibility: Week 1 Assignment
 ## Description
 Project requirements include refactoring of site HTML code to increase accessiblity through using semantic HTML elements.
 In addition to that it is required to increase the efficiency of the CSS by consolidating the selectors and properties